EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 share content between the two services.
 This offers an easy-to-use storage and compute platform for the long-tail of science.

-Here is how you can get them synchronized.
+Here is how you can get them synchronised.
 First, make sure [you have access to B2DROP](https://b2drop.eudat.eu/).
 Then, configure `app username` and `app password` on B2DROP's [security settings](https://b2drop.eudat.eu/settings/user/security).